Istanbul Convention: Denunciation of convention by Latvia

 On October 30, the Saeima voted 56 in favor and 32 opposed to exit Istanbul Convention.
 It makes Latvia the first European Union member to vote for withdrawal from the treaty.
-Rinkēvičs stated that "he would carefully evaluate the law adopted by the Saeima "On Withdrawal from the Council of Europe Convention on Preventing and Combating Violence against Women and Domestic Violence", not based on ideological or political considerations".
+Rinkēvičs stated that "he would carefully evaluate the law adopted by the Saeima 'On Withdrawal from the Council of Europe Convention on Preventing and Combating Violence against Women and Domestic Violence', not based on ideological or political considerations".
+The President later vetoed the law, leaving the future of the Istanbul Convention uncertain until at most the next parliamentary election.

 As fewer than two-thirds of the members of parliament voted in favor of declaring the draft law urgent, the President may return the law to the Saeima for reconsideration.
 If this occurs, the Saeima, without debate, refers the President's reasoned objections to the responsible committee and determines the deadline for submitting proposals and for the renewed consideration of the law.
 The reconsideration follows the same procedure as the third reading of a draft law.

-The Constitution provides that the President of the State may suspend the promulgation of a law adopted by the Saeima for up to two months.
+The Constitution provides that the President of the Republic may suspend the promulgation of a law adopted by the Saeima for up to two months.
 The President may also be requested to do so by not less than one-third of the members of the Saeima — that is, at least 34 deputies.
 When the President suspends the promulgation of a law, the Central Election Commission must initiate the collection of signatures in order to propose a referendum on the repeal of the law.